Redoaun/Product-App/README.md

-# Shopify App Template - Remix
+# Shopify App - Remix

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.
+This is a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework to generate random product and delete all products after fetching every products.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).